smaremanda/add-in-docs/reference/shared/projectdocument/gettaskasync-method.md

 ## Remarks

-Before you call the  **getTaskAsync** method, call the[getSelectedTaskAsync](../reference/shared/projectdocument/getselectedtaskasync-method.md) method to get the GUID of the task.
+Before you call the  **getTaskAsync** method, call the [getSelectedTaskAsync](../reference/shared/projectdocument/getselectedtaskasync-method.md) method to get the GUID of the task.

 ## Example